Carniverous19/helium_analysis_tools/README.md

 # Tools
 A lot of these tools require a cache of hotspots from Helium's hotspot API.
-This cache will be created automatically if not present in the `helium_analysis_tools` folder called `hotspots.json`.
+This cache will be created automatically as `hotspots.json` if not present in the `helium_analysis_tools` folder.

-The file is not updated on each run so may be a few days stale but will auto-refresh if its older than 72-hours.
+This file is not updated on each run so may be a few days stale but will prompt the user to refresh their cache if it's older than 72 hours.

+More than 400,000 hotspots have been onboarded and so generating this cache can take quite some time (typically around 15 minutes).

 To force refresh the cache run:

     python3 utils.py -x refresh_hotspots

-Note the hotspot you specify to be analyzed is pulled from the API on every function call so it has fresh information but its neighbors or witnesses may be stale.
+Note that the hotspot you specify to be analyzed is pulled from the API on every function call so it has fresh information but its neighbors or witnesses may be stale.
 None of these tools are useful for quick changes and its assumed hotspots and their neighbors are fairly stationary over the period of time analyzed.

 A list of tools and brief description is provided below.

 ## analyze_hotspot.py
-This is the old set of tools used for multi-hop PoC it is depreciated as beaconing and HIP17 rewards changed a lot of how PoC activity should be analyzed.
+This is the old set of tools used for multi-hop PoC.
+It is deprecated as beaconing and HIP17 rewards changed a lot of how PoC activity should be analyzed.
 Ignore this file and associated reports unless you need to use them for legacy purposes.

 ## beacon_reports.py
 This is the main report generating tool and gives useful reports on an individual hotspots PoC and challenge creation activity.
 Note this code allows you to specify either hotspot name (with dashes) or hotspot address.
-It is suggested to always use the hotspot address as there is no guarantee that a hotspot has a unique name (there are already 16 conflicts among ~17,500 hotspots).
+It is suggested to always use the hotspot address as there is no guarantee that a hotspot has a unique name (tens of thousands of conflicts are known to exist).
 If there is a hotspot naming conflict only the last hotspot with that name returned will be considered.

-see
+For more details on arguments, run the following:

     python3 beacon_reports.py -h

-for more details on arguments.

-### witnesses
+### Witnesses

 This report gives a summary of recent witnesses for the specified hotspot.
-These are receives by the reference hotspot, to see who can hear the reference hotspot's transmits use the "beacons" report.
+These are other hotspots beacons witnessed by the passed-in hotspot.
+To instead see who can hear the passed-in hotspot's transmitted beacons, use the "beacons" report.

-There are two main reports the default report and the detailed report.
+There are two main reports, the default report and the detailed report.

-to run the default `witnesses` report run:
+To run a default `witnesses` report, run:

     python3 beacon_reports.py -x witnesses --address {hotspot address}

-The first table lists information about each hotspot the reference hotspot (specified in command line) can witness. hotspots are listed in decending order of reward units (RUs).
+The first table lists information about each hotspot the passed-in hotspot can witness.
+Hotspots are listed in decending order of reward units (RUs).
 A sample table is shown below:

     Witnesses for: dry-daisy-tortoise